Robotics-Sensors/.github/profile/README.md

 # Research
-- Research related to this organization will be in research papaer published by Ronaldson Bellande or the company
+- Research related to this organization will be in research papaer published by Ronaldson Bellande
-- None Published Research related to this organization will be on company website
+- None Published research will only have demos on company website

 ## ROS/ROS2 -- Navigation, Manipulation, Mimicking, Sensor Fusion, VR, Speech Recogition, Activity Recognition